-COURSE INFORMATION

 Fieldwork: MIT (Dragons Den)

 Course Contributions: \$10 for trip

 Course Leads to: Level 1 Accounting, Economics, Business

-Teacher in charge of subject: Mr Sharma

-HOLA in charge of subject: Miss Douglas
+Teacher in charge of subject: Mr Sharma HOLA in charge of subject: Miss Douglas

+This course provides the pathways for Level 1 NCEA Accounting, Business Enterprise, Economics, Finance and also future business/commerce pathways.
 Year 10 Business Pathways aims to teach students essential thinking, decision making investigative and statistical skills as they relate to Accounting, Business, Economics, Personal Finance and Law.
 These skills are of primary importance to our young people as New Zealand is a country built on small businesses.

-Over the year students will be introduced to the financial language of Accounting, Budgeting, Economics, Marketing, as well as starting a Business.
-This course provides the pathways for Level 1 NCEA Accounting, Business Enterprise, Economics, Finance and also future business pathways.
+Over the year students will be introduced to the financial language of Accounting, Budgeting, Economics, Marketing, as well as starting a business.